 - splash of vanilla extract

-- The amount of milk you need will depend on the flour you use.
-The gluten-free flour blend in the notes below takes much less milk than regular all-purpose.
-Warm up milk in the microwave for 30 seconds.
+- Warm up milk in the microwave for 30 seconds.
 Add the Earl Grey teabags and steep for five minutes.
 Be sure to press all the milk from the teabags before removing them.
 Let cool thoroughly before adding it to the mixture.

 - In a small bowl, combine sugar and a pinch of edible lavender.
 Using your fingers, rub the lavender and sugar together, breaking up the buds and blending the oils with the sugar.
 Set aside for later.

 - Combine all of the dry ingredients in a large bowl.
 Cut in butter or oils until thoroughly incorporated and mixture is crumbly.
 Add your chocolate chips and then the milk a little at a time, just until the dough comes together.
-If it's particularly dry in your area, you may need an extra tablespoon or two of milk.
-Just add enough liquid to make it hold together; it should be thick like cookie dough (see photo above.)
+You may not need all of the milk.
+Just add enough liquid to make it hold together; it should be thick like biscuit dough, but not crumbly (see photo above.)
 You don't want to add too much liquid or it will be really sticky and will flatten when baked.